 Whether it's active, I don't know.

-Um, I've been trying to find that out myself, but I do know that people are looking into it, and there are a lot of concerns about how that money reached the Clinton Foundation and where it was moved through.
+And there are a lot of concerns about how that money reached the Clinton Foundation and where it was moved through.

 Could it have been moved from Russian sources or Russian persons through other foundations?

-We don't know that yet, or through other entities into the foundation.
+We don't know that yet or through other entities into the foundation.

 That's something that still needs to be investigated.

-But what we do know is this we know that on their joint tax returns, right?
+But what we do know is that we know that on their joint tax returns, right, on their joint tax returns, there is money that can be seen.

 And remember, Sean, that investment bank, and according to people in Grassley's office and people who were attending a hearing that he held, the people connected with the bank were actually people that belonged to the FSB, which is the former KGB.

-These are uh their their CIA, right?
+These are their CIA, right?

 Russia's CIA.